esmero/archipelago-documentation/docs/search_advanced.md

 If you specify to 'Use Classic Mode', you will also see:

 - Option to  'Add a Remove button to every Advanced Search Field combo.'
     * This will allow a user to remove a specific Advanced Search Field/And/or/Text.
-Only works on Classic Mode
+Only works on Classic Mode.
     * only appears on form when 'Use Classic Mode' is enabled, hidden and unchecked in default
     * strongly recommended to enable for Classic Mode setups